 Managing Director Senior Mentor for all FGASA Courses

 Schalk has a passion and dedication for training and developing guides that has grown from strength to strength over the years.
-He has been guiding since 1996 and has achieved his Field Guides Association of Southern Africa (FGASA) Level 3, Special Knowledge and Skills (SKS) in Dangerous Animals & Birds as well as being a qualified FGASA Marine Guide and Tracker.
-Schalk has been a FGASA accredited trainer and assessor since 2001 and is registered as an accredited Culture Arts Tourist, Hospitality Sports Sector Education and Training Authority (CATHSSETA) assessor and has the relevant Education and Training and Quality Assessor (ETQA) assessor and moderator qualifications.
+He has been guiding since 1996 and has achieved his Field Guides Association of Southern Africa (FGASA) Professional Field Guide, Specialized Knowledge and Skills (SKS) in Dangerous Animals and Birds, as well as the Marine Guide and Tracker Level 3 qualifications.
+Schalk has been a FGASA and CATHSSETA accredited trainer, assessor and moderator since 2001.
+Schalk serves on the FGASA Executive committee as Chairman for the Eastern Cape region, where he plays an important role in the ongoing development and training of all guides in this province.

-Schalk is in his element and at his best when in nature, exploring and sharing his knowledge of the bush with enthusiastic learners.
-Most importantly he has the experience, knowledge and passion for nature, which he enjoys sharing with others.
-Schalk coordinates and guides the Ulovane Team to ensure that the students are provided with the best training and personal development.
-He also ensures that once you have spent time at Ulovane that, you are able to go out into the guiding industry being the best of the best; Schalk is a great motivational speaker that has coached and assisted many people over the years.
+When in nature, Schalk is in his element and at his best, exploring and sharing his knowledge of the bush with enthusiastic learners.
+Most importantly his many years of experience in the industry, have made him into the mentor he is today.
+Schalk is an excellent motivational speaker that has coached and assisted hundreds of people over the years.
+He coordinates and guides the Ulovane Team to ensure that the students are provided with the best training and personal development.
+He also ensures that once you have spent time at Ulovane, you are able to go out into the guiding industry being the best of the best!

 Advice from Schalk:

 “There are no secrets to success.
 It is the result of preparation, hard work and learning from failure” – Colin Powell

 “Believe you can and you’re halfway there” – Theodore Roosevelt